branley1/personal-website/README.md

 ## How To Use
 The website consists of several sections:
-  - Header: contains a brief introduction and links to Branley's social media profiles
+  - Header: The header contains a brief introduction to my academic life, that is, my courses of study, school and a picture of me in school—which sets up the theme for the entire website.
-  - About: provides more information about Branley, including their education and interests
+  - Who Am I?: This section provides more information about me, including my education and interests.
-  - Course Highlight: showcases some of the courses Branley has taken and their favorite projects from each course
+  - Course Highlight: Showcases some of the courses I have taken and my favorite projects from each course.
-  - Relevant Experience: summarizes Branley's relevant work experience, including internships and projects
+  - Relevant Experience: Summarizes my relevant work experience, including internships and projects.
-  - Projects & Certifications: highlights some of Branley's personal projects and certifications
+  - Projects & Certifications: highlights some of my personal projects and certifications, such as this website and the flashcard app.
-  - Contact Information: provides several ways to get in touch with Branley, including email, phone, and LinkedIn
+  - Contact Information: Provides several ways to get in touch with me, including email, phone, and LinkedIn among others.

 The navigation bar at the top of the page allows users to easily navigate to each section.
 When the user scrolls past the header section on the "relevant experiences" page, the navigation bar becomes fixed to the top of the screen.
 The navigation bar is relative on the home page and does not offer this flexibility.
+However,the blend of colors and shape of sections make the website feel aesthetically appealing to the eye and I intend to invest more on this.

 I needed JavaScript to activate an eventListener that would capture the user scrolls while in use and adjust accordignly but that's part of my [future plans](#future-plans).